gordon2012/portfolio-fullpage/README.md

 - change about page to use reusable flexbox classes
 - change portfolio page to use reusable flexbox classes
 - make scrolling text boxes for about page
+- figure out why the skill boxes on about page cannot be resized
+- make email form on contact page functional

 DONE:
 - transfer from CodePen